langdon-holly/langdonMath-java/README.md

 `-D`       turns off Debugging (default)
 `-p`       switches to Plain printing style
 `-P`       switches to interactive printing style (default)
-`-s printStyle`  switches to printing Style printStyle (like "pretty" or "dump")
+`-o outputFormat`  switches to Output format outputFormat (like "pretty" or "dump")
 `-e expr`  simplifies the mathematical Expression expr
 then (optional):
 `-- [expr1, [expr2, ...]]` (some mathematical expressions to simplify)